 Back in the pre-cloud computing era, organizations had to invest heavily in the infrastructure, manpower, and training to set up their IT department.
 This was time-consuming, relatively inflexible, and expensive.
 With the evolution of cloud computing, this is now the go-to solution for all sorts of companies as cloud computing can help companies save time and money along with providing multitudes of benefits.
 Many reliable cloud providers usually provide several customized configurations to address the need for all kinds of small or large businesses.
 Because of this, return on your technology investment is often high as your business move to the cloud.

 However, the economics of cloud computing can be quite complex to understand, as several factors impact your cloud ROI.
 For example, when choosing the right cloud solution, there are dozens of different configurations to choose from, each one differing in terms of the number of CPU cores, memory and local storage attached to it.
 To help you through that, let’s look into cloud economics in detail.

 What is cloud economics?

-In the simplest term, economics of cloud computing deal with the knowledge concerning the principles, costs, and benefits of cloud computing.
+In the simplest term, the economics of cloud computing deal with the knowledge concerning the principles, costs, and benefits of cloud computing.
 For any organization to derive the greatest value for the business, it must specifically determine how cloud services can affect IT budget, security and IT infrastructure.
-There is no hard and fast formula to determine that, it all depends on the assessing the costs pertaining to infrastructure, management, staffing need, research and development (R&D), security and support.
-All these factors are analyzed to determine if moving to the cloud makes logical next step forward as per organization’s specific circumstances and needs.
+There is no hard and fast formula to determine that, it all depends on assessing the costs pertaining to infrastructure, management, staffing need, research and development (R&D), security and support.
+All these factors are analyzed to determine if moving to the cloud makes a logical next step forward as per the organization’s specific circumstances and needs.